rdahis/rdahis.github.io/2-other.md

 - **The Belief Cloud: Framework and Applications** [[pdf](/files/papers/Dahis_BC.pdf){:target="_blank"}]

-   <p style="text-align: justify;"> This essay introduces the concept of a _belief cloud_ and discusses its various applications in communication, policy making, business, and science. </p>
+   <p style="text-align: justify;"> This essay introduces the concept of a belief cloud, makes various points around it, and discusses its various applications to communication, policy making, business, and science. </p>

 - **On Randomness and Probability** [[pdf](/files/papers/randomness_probability.pdf){:target="_blank"}]